 The origins of hasselback potatoes are in Sweden – I wonder if that’s why the Swedes are such a happy bunch?
 Anyway, back to the recipe, there are two easy ways to prepare the potatoes to make hasslebacks, the first is to slice potatoes is thin slices, around 5 mm thick about four fifths of the way through.

 A quick tip to do this is to place a chop stick either side of the potato and slice down onto them, this will stop you from slicing all the way through the potatoes.
 The other way is to use a mandolin.
 This will give perfect slices all the same thickness.

 Remember that if you choose to slice potatoes using the chopstick method, leave a little extra space while roasting as they will open up during cooking.
 Whichever method you chose, after slicing coat the potato slices in the cheese and garlic mixture, making sure a good even distribution.
 If following our recipe after slicing with a mandolin you will need to place them in a baking tray, in an even manner for the hassleback look.
-Sweet potatoes are a less uniform shape than regular potatoes making them more suitable for slicing on the mandolin.
+Kumara are a less uniform shape than regular potatoes making them more suitable for slicing on the mandolin.

 Preheat the oven to 200°C/180°C fan forced.

 Use a mandolin slicer, slice unpeeled potatoes in 0.5cm slices.
 Combine cream, milk, half the parmesan cheese, half the thyme and Maggi Cheese and Garlic Potato Bake in a large mixing bowl.
 Toss the potato slices into the cream mixture, making sure all the slices get well coated.